The Original 1968 & 1969 Pink Paisely Telecaster

 Neck Plate / Puzzle Piece

-- Clean, vibrant finish shadow under neck plate matching plate shape precisely
+- Clean, vibrant finish shadow under neck plate matching the plate shape precisely

 - Un-shattered clear coat in the protected zone only

-- Shattering/aging pattern continuous under the plate — same as surrounding body
+- Shattering or aging pattern continuous under the plate, same as surrounding body

 - Fresh-looking finish everywhere including under plate (recent refinish)